wazuh/wazuh-documentation/source/user-manual/registering/manager-verification/agent-verification-registration.rst

 Enable Agent verification without host validation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this example, we are going to create a certificate for Wazuh Agents without specifying their hostname.
-This will allow us to share the certificate among all of our Wazuh Agents and use it.
-This will verify that the Wazuh Agents have a certificate signed by our CA, no matter where they're connecting from, refusing those agents where the certificate is not present.
+In this example, we are going to create a certificate for Wazuh agents without specifying their hostname.
+This will allow us to share the certificate among all of our Wazuh agents and use it.
+This will verify that the Wazuh agents have a certificate signed by our CA, no matter where they're connecting from, refusing those agents where the certificate is not present.

 1. Issue and sign a certificate for the agent.
 Note that we will not enter the *common name* field: